 - Application of theory, assessments, and support techniques and access to valuable resources and professionals in the field;

 - Explore Interpersonal Communication and Mental Health Issues;

 - Diversified employment opportunities in an academic environment.

 Students may choose to complete this program in five semesters while studying part-time.
-For more information on the full-time pathway click here.
+For more information on the part-time pathway see Program Delivery tab.

 This program will be delivered in the following terms:

 - SEMESTER 1 Winter 2022

 - SEMESTER 2 Spring 2022